t-j-iken/supreme-webdriver-checkout/README.md

 ### Usage

 Use any editor and edit the variables of the item you want to purchase.
 Add checkout information and bank card information to the script.
 Run the python script.

+**Make sure the path of the Webdriver in the script matches the path of your Webdriver's installation.**